armory/docs/content/en/borealis/quick-start/borealis-org-get-started.md

 ### Deploy an app

 Use the [Borealis Quickstart CLI Guide]({{< ref "borealis-cli-get-started.md" >}}) to learn how to manually deploy an app using the Borealis CLI.

-### Invite users

-For your users to get access to Borealis, you must invite them to your organization.
-This grants them access to the Cloud Console and the Status UI.

-1. Navigate to the Cloud Console: https://console.cloud.armory.io.
-2. In the left navigation, go to **Users** and select **Invite User**.
-3. Provide the name and email address for the user you want to invite.
-4. Send the inviation.

 ## Migrate to the new RNA